andreassteinleitner/crazyflieFormation/README.md

-# crazyflieSwarm
+# crazyflieFormation

-This repo contains the development for a swarm of Crazyflie drones at QUT in Brisbane, Australia.
+This repo contains the development for a formation of Crazyflie drones at QUT in Brisbane, Australia.